-We are building Taskable to help people focus on doing their best work.
+Struggling with how to stay focused at work?
+We are building Taskable to help people focus on their priorities - whether in work or in their personal lives.
 In practice, this means turning some of the best productivity techniques from thinkers in the space, coupled with our research and insights, into a software product.

 Sure, emergencies will pop up sometimes, and there’s no avoiding having to action those.
 But, if you can avoid it, give each new action item some time to decide how important it is.

 We hope this is helpful for you to get the most out of your days.
 Of course, we’ve built Taskable to enable this process and workflow.
 If you’d like to check it out, then sign up!